NoamBouillet/Epitech/README.md

-# 📚 Epitech
+## 📚 Welcome !
 Welcome to my studies folder.
 These are all my projects done during my studies at Epitech.

 ## ⚠️ Warning
 **You are forbidden to copy or paste any code** from here.
-This code is my intellectual property and a result of my personal effort and learning..
+This code is my intellectual property and a result of my personal effort and learning.

 ## 📌 Overview